The inside story of a rotten Hewlett Packard deal to be told in trial of fallen British tech star

 In the London civil trial, Lynch maintained he never participated in any underhanded dealings at Autonomy and painted himself as a scapegoat for a bumbling management team led by Whitman, who he depicted as being “out of her depth."
 Lynch also hailed Autonomy as “one of the most successful companies England has ever produced.”

 Whitman, 67, denigrated Lynch as an unstable executive whose complaints about her decisions "became less and less focused and grounded in reality” before she ousted him from HP in 2012.
-She isn't expected to be called to testify in Lynch's criminal trial, even though her leadership of the company is likely to be put under a microscope during the proceedings.
+Now the U.S ambassador to Kenya, Whitman isn't expected to be called to testify in Lynch's criminal trial, even though her leadership of the company is likely to be put under a microscope during the proceedings.